muratk3n/thirdwave/en/tweets/2019/week51.md

 It's simple - prices form a time series, then low or negative correlation would mean one is down when the other is up, vica versa.
 So if one instrument took a hit, the others would save you.
-Bads cancel out, and, if tests show, overall, the portfolio generates returns, we are a-ok.
+The "bad"s cancel out, and, if tests show, overall, the portfolio generates returns, we are a-ok.

 Correlation between two series is known to many.

-How about correlation of 3 or more?
+How about correlation of 3 series or more?
 For that, there is the correlation matrix.
 Say we have Apple, IBM, and Exxon,

 ```python
 import pandas as pd, pandas_datareader.data as web, datetime